will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 RMChooseToAbort(rm) \triangleq \neg \langle \text{Commit} \rangle \in msgsCommit \Rightarrow RMChooseToAbort(rm)
 $$ -->

-Note that there is a practical tradeoff between the read/write interaction analysis and the semantic interaction analysis.
+Note that there is a practical tradeoff between the read/write, syntactic interaction analysis and the semantic interaction analysis.
 The former can in theory be done statically, based only on syntactic analysis of actions, whereas the semantic notions of interaction may require some symbolic analysis e.g. checking the independence conditions properly may in general require a SAT/SMT query.
 In general, though, this may be worth it if the semantic interactions can help us reduce verification times significantly.
 Especially since these independence conditions can be generated automatically, without any kind of special synthesis or learning procedure needed (e.g. in the case of inductive/loop invariant synthesis).

 <!-- ## Conditional Interaction